strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= 0.6.4 - 2020-05-01 =
+* BUG FIX: Fixed issue where expiration dates weren't set correctly when using PMPro WooCommerce.
+* BUG FIX: Fixed a fatal error when PMPro was not activated.
+* BUG FIX: Avoiding warnings when no level param is set on the checkout page.
+* ENHANCEMENT: Adding a 0 to the front of the version number to avoid issues with version control tags/etc.

 = .6.3 - 2019-11-22 =
 * BUG FIX: Fixed issue where dates could save incorrectly with WP 5.3+.